DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - it is based on role or group membership, and users can be members of multiple groups.
 Users are not limited to only a single role.
     - RBAC models are based on the hierarchy of an organization, so they are hierarchy based.
     - It is nondiscretionary model managed by a central authority🔥 to determine which objects subjects can access
-- 5.4.2 **Rule Based access control**
+- 5.4.2 ❄️**Rule Based access control**
     - A key characteristic of the Rule-Based access control model is that it applies global rules to all subjects
         - e.g. firewalls uses rules that allow or block traffic to all users equally
     - Rules within the rule-based access control model are sometimes referred to as restrictions or filters
     - It uses a global rules applied to all users and other subjects equally.
     - It is a Nondiscretionary access controls that uses centralized management 🔥, such as a rules deployed on a firewall.
 - 5.4.3 Mandatory Access Control (MAC)
-    - **Mandatory Access Control (MAC)**: access control that requires the _system_ itself to manage access controls in accordance with the org's security policies.
+    - ❄️**Mandatory Access Control (MAC)**: access control that requires the _system_ itself to manage access controls in accordance with the org's security policies.
 Users cannot delegate rights.
     - A key characteristic of the MAC model is the use of labels applied to both subjects and objects
         - e.g. a label of top secret grants access to top-secret documents
-    - When documented in a table, the MAC model sometimes resembles a lattice or matrix (i.e. climbing rosebush framework), so it is referred to as a lattice-based model.
-Biba integrity model uses this.
+    - When documented in a table, the MAC model sometimes resembles a 📝lattice or matrix (i.e. climbing rosebush framework), so it is referred to as a lattice-based model. 📝Biba integrity model uses this.
+    - Mandatory access control systems are based on a lattice-based model.
+Lattice-based models use a matrix of classification labels to compartmentalize data.
     - 📝 MAC model doesn’t use a centralized environment.
     - MAC is a nondiscretionary access control model that uses labels🔥
     - (MAC) model supports three environments: hierarchical, compartmentalized, and hybrid.